 |Spanish Literature and Culture (89)||4, 5||SPAN 306: Intermediate Readings in Spanish and SPAN 370A: Hispanic Culture||6|

 All test articulations are for the current catalog year.
 Test articulations from previous catalog years can be found in the Archived Catalogs.

-Two AP exams currently have subscores, AP Calculus and AP Music Theory.
-SIUC does not give credit for subscore exams.
+Two Advanced Placement exams currently have subscores, AP Calculus and AP Music Theory.
+SIU does not give credit for subscore exams.
 These exams are designed to give colleges and universities more information about your specific abilities and are used for placement purposes only.